-That being said, a student in third grade or higher may be disciplined with in-school suspension, suspension, and ultimately expulsion for.
+A student in third grade or higher may be disciplined with in-school suspension, out-of school suspension, and ultimately expulsion for.
 Younger children may be disciplined with in-school suspension for:

 - 1. Endangerment to Persons/Property (violence, weapons, drug distribution). - 2.
-Serious Disruption (behavior that markedly interrupts or severely impedes the operation of the school).

-3. Evidence of Previous Disciplinary Problems (history of previous disciplinary problems).
+Serious Disruption (behavior that markedly interrupts or severely impedes the operation of the school). - 3.
+Evidence of Previous Disciplinary Problems (history of previous disciplinary problems).
 Mitigating circumstances will be considered.